pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 856

+Programming is difficult, to understand code that has many lines is very difficult, not to get lost in a method with more than three hundred lines is complicated, today we had problems with concurrency and TPS in the code, I have to reinforce these issues.

 #### Day 854|855 Ready to Production

 Today I make a war file with a fix for bug to deploy in production, well all is ok too I learned about concurrency in execution time, I have to find the way to have a count and can stop and resume this tasks.